 Sole is an industry leader, so you can’t really go wrong with either machine, but this will help you make an educated decision.

+In the comparison below, I owned both and share my perspective on both treadmills.
 If I you want to skip the comparison, I would pick the F85 over the F80 as it has more features than the older version.

 Sole F80 vs Sole F85 - Comparison Chart:

 Since the Sole F80 and Sole F85 treadmills are from the same brand, there will be a lot of similarities.
 For example, they have practically the same accessories: cooling fan, extra accessory tray, water bottle holders, auxiliary input, and built-in speakers.

 Both machines offer pulse sensor EKG grips and are compatible with chest strap heart rate monitors that can be purchased separately.

 Depending on the model year you’re looking into, your Sole F80 or Sole F85 may also include an integrated tablet holder, Bluetooth audio speakers, and a USB port for charging devices.